-From COVID to Malaria: The potential of mRNA vaccines | DW | 29.07.2021
+From COVID to malaria: The potential of mRNA vaccines | DW | 29.07.2021

 The idea is not at all new.

 In 1961, the biologists Sydney Brenner, Francois Jakob and Matthew Meselson discovered that RNA transported genetic information.
-They also found that that process could be used to produce proteins in cells.
+They also found that the process could be used to produce proteins in cells.

-But it wasn't until 1989 that a virologist called Robert Malone managed to demonstrate the process.
+But it wasn't until 1989 that virologist Robert Malone managed to demonstrate the process.

 Researchers carried out the first laboratory studies with mRNA vaccines on mice in 1993 and 1994.